AnnDing/AnnDing.github.io/index.md

 ---

-I have graduated from from the University of Chicago.
+I have graduated from the University of Chicago.

 ## News